 actor was sufficient to thwart a monopolist’s ability to impose monopoly

 pricing.
-The key, therefore, is to relax entry thresholds, by allowing
+The key, therefore, was to relax entry thresholds, by allowing

 new firms to start up, a process that regulatory boards were impeding.

 This evidence was brought into the public policy arena by politicians